2025 Philadelphia Eagles season: Week 7: at Minnesota Vikings

 Looking to rebound, the Eagles traveled to Minnesota to face the Vikings and their former quarterback, Carson Wentz, now starting for the Vikings.
 Jalen Hurts had a breakout performance, completing 19 of 23 passes for 326 yards and three touchdowns, achieving a perfect passer rating.
-Facing 3rd-and-9 from their own 44-yard line with 1:45 remaining, Hurts dropped back and launched a 45-yard rainbow into A.J.
+Facing 3rd-and-9 from their own 44-yard line with 1:45 remaining, Hurts dropped back and launched a 45-yard pass into A.J.
 Brown’s arms to seal the win.
 The Eagles snapped their two-game losing streak and improved to 5–2.

-Hurts became just the third quarterback in Eagles franchise history to record a perfect passer rating.
+Hurts then became the third quarterback in Eagles franchise history to record a perfect passer rating.

+It was later announced that longtime Eagles defensive end Brandon Graham had ended his retirement and rejoined the team.